 Tap Water

-In the Washington, DC territory, the tap water originates from the Potomac or Patuxent Rivers.
+The tap water originates from the Potomac or Patuxent Rivers in the Washington, DC territory.
 This water is processed with essential filtration methods like flocculation, which adds chemicals to the water to get particles to coagulate and coast to be removed; sand filtration, which filters out large pieces of debris; or chlorination, which adds chlorine to eliminate bacteria and other microorganisms.

 Filtered Water

-Filtered water is common in many households and is part of their daily life.
-Most people filter their tap water from the dam, public source, or sometimes from a desalination plant.
+Filtered water is common in many households and is part of daily life.
+Most people filter tap water from a dam, a public source, or sometimes from a desalination plant.
 In this case, the water travels miles and miles of metal pipes to reach tap water in your home.

 Pure Water

-When the water from a water source is removed from all impurities, it is called pure water or purified water.
-Pure water can be purified by micro-porous filtration, carbon filtration, and ultraviolet oxidation.
+When water from a water source is removed of all impurities, it is called pure water or purified water.
+Pure water can be purified by micro-porous filtration, carbon filtration, or ultraviolet oxidation.
 Distilled water is the most common kind of pure water.
-Purification processes involve a combination of any of the processes in some places.
-Pure water can be used as drinking water, cooking, and in laboratories as in scientific studies.

-Pure water is characterized by the quality and level of the impurities found in the water.
-For water to become legally defined as “purified water,” water impurities should be reduced to an extremely low level if not removed at all costs.
-The impurity level of dissolved solids in the purified water must not be above ten parts per million.
-If the water meets this limit inherently has a higher purity than tap water, filtered water, or even spring water.
+Pure water is characterized by the quality and level of its impurities.
+For water to be legally defined as “purified water,” impurities must be reduced to an extremely low level if not removed at all costs.

 Drinking-Water

-High alkaline water does not bring too serious health problems except that one may have aesthetic problems.
-Thus, there is a taste of baking soda and a slippery feel.
-It also leaves scale formation or pipe precipitates on fixtures, dishes, and utensils.
+High alkaline water does not cause serious health problems, except for aesthetic ones.
+Thus, it tastes like baking soda and feels slippery.
+It also forms scale or pipe precipitates on fixtures, dishes, and utensils.

 Optimum Body pH

-The typical definition when you refer to “optimum body pH” refers to the blood's pH.
-Different parts of the body have different optimal pH to function properly.
-For instance, the gastric juice in the stomach should have a pH between 1.5-3.5 to be properly digested.
-The blood, on the other hand, should have a 7.36 pH level.
+For instance, gastric juice in the stomach should have a pH between 1.5 and 3.5 to be correctly digested.
+Blood, on the other hand, should have a pH level of 7.36.

 What Happens If Your Body Isn't Balanced